GPPassos/computational-semantics/cap3.md

 ### Questions ###

 - (p.
-137)
+137) [!!!]
 > More generally, we don't want to generate any plugging where two nodes with the same parent dominate a common node.

-Does this make sense for this example?
+Does this make sense for this example figure?
 At the example, *l2* and *h1* dominate *l3*, but they don't share a parent: actually, *l2* is the parent of *h1*.
-In fact, even the code won't prohibit this kind of plugging!
+What prohibits this kind of plug is the fact that *l2* does have a parent and, at pluggings, we only choose labels without parents: `findall(L,(label(L),\+ parent(_,L)),Labels),   plugHoles(Holes,Labels,[])`

 I've seen where this makes sense (see original USR for `A woman that knows every boxer`).

-:- parent(l2,h1).
-:- parent(l2,l3).
-:- admissiblePlugging([plug(h1,l3)]).
+If you manually assert this:
+`:- parent(l2,h1).`
+`:- parent(l2,l3).`
+`:- admissiblePlugging([plug(h1,l3)]).` This code will cause no problem for `admissible pluggins`.
+(This seems like a serious problem, as it's the only case left to show that this restriction implies that, if there's a dominance constraint, then it's satisfied.
+Probably it just doesn't happen as it is, but theoretically, or changing lexical or grammatical semantic representations, it'll show up).

+However, disabling `\+ ( parent(A,B), parent(A,C), \+ B=C, dom(B,D), dom(C,D)).` as a condition will cause all sorts of troubles: we'll obtain pluggings in which even though some hole H dominates a label L, L won't be under H at the parent tree (after plugging).
+I'm convinced this works, but it's not clear to me why this is sufficient (but I see why it's necessary: if this isn't respected, then some node will be simultaneously at two branches).

-If it's sufficient and necessary to build a tree, perhaps what should be done is to affirm that every node which has a parent has only one parent.
+If it's sufficient and necessary to build a tree (I guess it is), perhaps what should be done is to affirm that every node which has a parent has only one parent.
 We can do this counting how many parents each node has (and it should be less or equal than one), but it's not very elegant.

 - What about example on pages 140 and 141, where `l1 <= h`, `l2 <= h` and l1 is 'inside' l2? -- [ANSWER]: dominance relation!
 It is transitive!